Expedition Essequibo: The Guyana Grind

 A trip like this is more affordable than what may be expected, roughly $4,000 usd with airfare.
 Flight itineraries often connect to Miami, Florida, where an international plane makes way to Georgetown, Guyana.
 Once landed, outfitters offer pick up and drop off to the airport.
 All you have to focus on is getting there.
 Make sure you are aware of travel requirements and limits.
 As of Spring 2026, there are no mandatory vaccinations required, but getting one to prevent yellow fever may be recommended.
 Before going, consult your physician or a medical professional for any concerns.

 On his most recent trip, Nick went with an outfitter, Amazon River Monsters.
-After spending a week in the bush with Captain Mark Bolton, he highly recommends their services for those brave enough to take the step into the wildest fishing journey one can experience.
+After spending a week in the bush with Jungle Specialist, Mark Bolton, he highly recommends their services for those brave enough to take the step into the wildest fishing journey one can experience.